skellyska/skellyska/README.md

 - 👋 Hi, I’m @skellyska
-- 👀 I’m interested in ...
-Web Development
+- 👀 I’m a Data Engineer
 - 📫 How to reach me ... skellyska@gmail.com

 <!---